Cable Interference & Drift Test

 Pin meters that come equipped with a cabled attachment may have their readings affected by interference or handling of the cable.
 In the real world, people who use pin meters may not be aware that there’s an electromagnetic field surrounding the cable.

 Simply holding or moving the hammer probe attachment itself can alter the field and, therefore, alter the readings.
-Coiling or uncoiling the cable, or even holding your hand over the meter, can also interfere with the electromagnetic field.
-Readings often can change a couple percent just from how you hold the hammer probe or position the cable.
+Coiling or uncoiling the cable, or even holding one’s hand over the meter, can also interfere with the electromagnetic field.
+Readings often can change as much as two percent just based on how one holds the hammer probe or positions the cable.

 Meter readings may start to drift lower after the pins are inserted into wood with high moisture content.
 Meter drift is less of a problem at lower moisture content levels.
 Some manufacturers recommend taking readings within the first 2 to 3 seconds of driving the pins into the wood to avoid drift.

-But this can be problematic when the meter’s display has no backlight and the lighting is poor, or when the display panel is upside down after pin insertion.
-If the user didn’t observe the reading in time, he may inadvertently record one different from the true reading.
+But this can be problematic when the meter’s display has no backlight, or when lighting is poor, or when the display panel is upside down after pin insertion.
+If the reading is not observed in time, one may inadvertently obtain a reading that is different than the true value.